 Related Article: Why You Should Never Travel Without These Three Essential Oils

 As someone who has a hard time sleeping in the comfort of my own bedroom most nights, I feel like a bit of a hypocrite giving this advice, but resting as much as you can will help you enjoy your time on the ground when visiting Europe for the first time.
 You’ll be excited for your trip and distracted by the in-flight movies and entertainment.

-> Pack a neck pillow (inflatable is best so it doesn’t take up much room), face mask, and earplugs to help you get comfortable and get some rest.
+Pack a neck pillow (inflatable is best so it doesn’t take up much room), sleep mask, and earplugs to help you get comfortable and get some rest.
 I also pack lavender essential oil to help me calm down and relax.
-And I always have tart cherry extract (which contain natural melatonin) as well as melatonin tablets with me.
+And I always have tart cherry extract (which contain natural melatonin) as well as melatonin fast dissolve tablets with me.

-> Sage Advice: You do not need to pack a full-sized pillow or bring a quilt with you; the airline will have a small, sanitized pillow and blanket for each passenger.
+Sage Advice: You do not need to pack a full-sized pillow or bring a quilt with you; the airline will have a small, sanitized pillow and blanket for each passenger.

 Related Article: Ready, Set, Snooze!
 How to Get a Good Night’s Sleep Away from Home

 27. Minimize alcohol intake